linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

 traffic has a specific set of concerns arising from the fact that it often comes from customer, third-party, or other non-application sources.
 [API gateways](#api-gateway) are often used as ingresses.

+## Init Container

+An init container is a container run at the beginning of the pod lifecycle, before the application containers start.
+Typical use cases of init containers include rewriting network rules; assembling secrets for the application;
+and copying files from a network location.
+For example, Linkerd's init container updates networking rules to direct all TCP traffic for the pod through the Linkerd proxy container.
+An init container terminates before the application container starts.

 ## Latency